Atishay25/Zero-Move-Nim/README.md

 # Zero-Move-Nim

-This is about determining the outcome of a game of similar to **Nim** called **Advanced Nim** or **Zero Move Nim** which has a modification of an extra condition to Nim, about selecting zero number of stones from a pile.
-Such a move can only be played once and from a non empty pile.
+This is about determining the outcome of a game similar to **Nim** called **Advanced Nim** or **Zero Move Nim**, which has a modification of an extra condition to Nim, about selecting zero number of stones from a pile in a move.
+Such a move can only be played once for a pile and from a non empty pile.

 ## Implementation